-To begin with, the Dussehra Destinations That celebrate the Festival in India is the Kolkata, the biggest festival of West Bengal, Durga Puja literally transforms the Kolkata into the city of joy.
-Go on a pandal-hopping spree where we can see the numerous decorated sculpture(murti) of goddess Durga.
+To begin with, the Dussehra Destination that celebrates the Festival in India is Kolkata, the biggest festival of West Bengal.
+Durga Puja literally transforms Kolkata into the city of joy.
+Go on a pandal-hopping spree where we can see the numerous decorated sculptures(murti) of goddess Durga.

-Take the blessings of Durga by indulging in delectable bhogs of famous Bengali sweets to doing the dance on the vehement beats of the dhaak.
+Take the blessings of Durga by indulging in delectable bhogs of famous Bengali sweets to do the dance on the vehement beats of the dhaak.

 Durga Puja in Kolkata is a once-in-a-lifetime experience.
 However, the celebrations culminate with the immersing of the Durga idols in the river.

 This is probably one of the best spots all over India to observe Dussehra celebrations done on a great scale.
-Commonly known as Durga Puja, during this time, Kolkata can be seen in all her beauty.
-Durga Puja begins in a lot of hustle-bustle and vibrancy to the castle.
+Commonly known as Durga Puja, during this time, Kolkata can be seen in all its beauty.
+Durga Puja begins with a lot of hustle-bustle and vibrancy to the castle.

 You will see women decked up in new, traditional costumes; all decked up attending different Durga pandals.
 As you drive down the streets of Kolkata, the colourfully LED lights, sacred music like Rabindra Sangeet is what you will be attended to.

 You must visit Kolkata at least once in a lifetime during Dussehra to see the commitment and enthusiasm with which people marked his festival.